If you’re looking for a reliable DIY guide for starting an LLC in South Dakota, look no further.

 Fortunately for you, South Dakota doesn’t have state personal or corporate income taxes, so you won’t need to pay anything to the state for your LLC’s profits.
 Nor does the state impose a franchise or privilege tax on its businesses.
 So, go ahead and cross state income taxes off your list.
 But this doesn’t mean you’re in the clear yet.

 There are certain circumstantial business taxes that your LLC still might need to pay.
-For example, if your LLC sells merchandise, it will owe a Sales Tax and Use Tax, payable through the Department of Revenue’s Tax Application (find a paper form here).
+For example, if your LLC sells merchandise, it will owe a Sales Tax and Use Tax, payable through the Department of Revenue’s Tax Application.
 Or, if you hire employees, you’ll be subject to the Unemployment Insurance Tax through the Department of Labor and Regulation.

 Plus, depending on your LLC’s location, it may owe a local tax to its city, municipality, or county.
 Consult your local government’s website to find out.